Paraw: Etymology

 The word paraw (also spelled parao) is a cognate of the terms proa of the Pacific Islands, and perahu or prau of Malay-Indonesia.
+It is likely ultimately derived from the Proto-Western-Malayo-Polynesian doublets *parahu and *padaw (the former derived from Proto-Malayo-Polynesian *paraqu), both meaning "sailboat".
 It refers to outrigger boats propelled by sails (layag).
 It is a type of bangka, the wider term used for boats (with or without outriggers) in the Philippines.

 Characteristics

 The paraw has three major elements that make it a paraw: the bangka (canoe or main hull), the katig (outriggers), and the layag (sails).
 Motorized versions of bangkas (with outriggers) are commonly known as pump boats and are used for inter-island travel.

 Paraws can sail between 11 and 17 knots (20~31 km/h).
 The outriggers (ama), or katig, are made of wood or bamboo, and may be straight or curved upward much like skis.